The pocketbook plant (Calceolaria) with its gorgeous flower display makes it a favorite in households across the country.

 The plants should take two to three weeks to germinate.
 Try to keep the tray at about 65° degrees Fahrenheit.

-When the seedlings reach the lid, transplant them to individual pots.
+When the seedlings reach the lid, transplant them into individual pots.
 The young plants must be kept at about 43° degrees Fahrenheit throughout the winter.

 When temperatures reach 50° degrees Fahrenheit, the plants can be moved outdoors.
 Hopefully, they should bloom in spring or early summer.